AndyNortrup/AndyNortrup.github.io/_posts/2020-01-02-onewheel-pint-review.md

 ### On the bus

 The Pint is built to be small.
 That is mostly very good for me.
 I find that it is small enough to carry on the bus and small enough to tuck under my desk at work.
-When I'm on the bus if I get a seat I can sometimes park it under the seat, or I can stand it upright between my legs and kep my legs inside the width of my own seat, and not stick out into the asile.
+When I'm on the bus if I get a seat I can sometimes park it under the seat, or I can stand it upright between my legs and kep my legs inside the width of my own seat, and not stick out into the aisle.

 ![You can take it on the bus](../images/one-wheel-pint/on-the-bus.jpeg)